Central Oregon Backcountry

 A Wild Backyard

-Rugged river canyons, ancient juniper woodlands, and rolling grasslands make Central Oregon’s desert backcountry some of Oregon’s most beloved public lands.
+Rugged river canyons, ancient juniper woodlands, and rolling grasslands make the Central Oregon Backcountry some of Oregon’s most beloved public lands.
 Wild places like the Oregon Badlands Wilderness and Whychus-Deschutes provide boundless opportunities for exploration and adventure, all just minutes away from the people who live and work in Central Oregon.

 Central Oregon’s backcountry holds features found nowhere else: junipers that are among the oldest trees in Oregon, Native American rock art and artifacts that tell the history of this region, and some of the last wild habitat for animals like golden eagles and steelhead.
 These irreplaceable treasures need and deserve protection.

 Our Favorite Places in the Central Oregon Backcountry

 A growing population and an influx of visitors are presenting new challenges to our lands.
 ONDA works to protect places like Whychus Creek and the South Fork Crooked River by engaging the community and encouraging people to speak up for the places they love.